enveng-group/ecms/docs/Business_Analysis_Document.md

 - **Gunicorn with Apache and mod_wsgi**: Provides a robust and scalable environment for handling multiple requests, managing resources efficiently, and serving the Django application.
 - **Ubuntu 24.04 LTS**: Offers a stable and secure operating system for the production environment.

-These descriptions provide a comprehensive overview of each step involved in the form data entry and management process.
-If you need more detailed descriptions or have any specific sections you'd like to focus on, let me know!

 ---